JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 ### Additional Advice
 - Download AllTrails or a similar GPS Companion app to track your daily route and keep an eye on the trail.
 	- [AllTrails O-Circuit Link](https://www.alltrails.com/trail/chile/magallanes/torres-del-paine-circuito-o-w?u=i&u=)
 - Problems will happen.
-Someone might get forget their sock bag, or have their tent poles snap in the middle of the night due to winds.
+Someone might forget their sock bag, or have their tent poles snap in the middle of the night due to winds.
 You might sprain a knee or ankle, have a hiking pole bend 90 degrees, or worse.
 Keep your head up and expect the unexpected - its part of the journey!